We solve serious CRA tax problems

 Webcam Models

-A webcam model is a video entertainer whose performance is generally streamed via the Internet to a live audience.
-Of course, the audience is composed of people who are paying to watch the model perform various sexual acts.
+A webcam model is a video entertainer whose performance is generally streamed via the internet to a live audience.
+The audience is composed of people who are paying to watch the model perform various sexual acts.

 Prostitutes

-While some prostitutes offer sex for pay, there are some prostitutes who provide escort services to their clients, which includes accompanying the client to a social event but not having sex.
+While some prostitutes offer sex for pay, there are some prostitutes who provide escort services to their clients, which include accompanying the client to a social event but not engaging in intercourse.

 Faris Chartered Professional Accountant graphic with the text 'Your Privacy Matters To Us.
 We’re Here To Help.
 Contact FarisCPA Today!' and a silhouette of a person.